 - Nearly 1 in 5 employees (19%) say they experience personal attacks or unkind remarks from their managers.

-- Nearly half of workers (46%) say discrimination, prejudice, and harassment is a problem at their workplace.
+- Nearly half of workers (46%) say discrimination, prejudice, and harassment are problems at their workplace.

 - Employees cite pay gaps (35%), racism (33%), and sexism (30%) as the three most common issues.